-City consulted with SKF to determine the of granting priority water and sewer services to not swith lower-income units in compliance with Government Code Section 65589.7.
-The City XF with an updated Housing Element and provided stance to SKF in establishing these priority service wrough the City's newly updated housing inventory the monitors existing and proposed housing units.
+Program Evaluation Recommendation Program 7: Water and Wastewater Capacity Time Frame and Objectives: Continue to monitor water and wastewater capacity and make improvements, as appropriate and feasible, to better serve existing development and strive to accommodate the RHNA.
+Establish procedures by the end of 2016 for granting priority water and sewer service to developments with lower-income units in compliance with California Government Code Section 65589.7.
+In 2019 the City consulted with SKF to determine the feasibility of granting priority water and sewer services to developments with lower-income units in compliance with California Government Code Section 65589.7.
+The City provided SKF with an updated Housing Element and provided further assistance to SKF in establishing these priority service programs through the City's newly updated housing inventory system, which monitors existing and proposed housing units.
 Modify and Continue.
-New Program 6.
+New Program 6 .
+Program 8: Affordable Housing Incentives Time Frame and Objectives: Maintain a list of interested developers and annually contact developers to explore affordable housing opportunities.
+The City will continue to assist developers in obtaining additional funding.
+Continue to promote State density bonus, flexible development standards, and other incentives to facilitate affordable housing development by publicizing the incentives on City website and by conducting pre-application consultation with developers regarding incentives available.
+Continue to streamline the environmental review process for housing developments to the extent possible, using available state categorical exemptions and federal categorical exclusions, when applicable.
+Annually pursue State, Federal and other funding opportunities to increase the supply of safe, decent, affordable housing in Selma for lower-income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), farmworkers, the homeless, and those at risk of homelessness.
+As of March 2019 the City adopted the following incentives for developers of affordable housing: modification to development standards (e.g. setbacks, lot coverage, height, etc.), expedited permit processing, and fee waivers- consisting of a revised fee schedule that waives all City- imposed fees to cover the cost of processing development permits and building permit fees for the development of deed- restricted housing affordable to extremely low-, very low-, and low-income households; the fees for processing mixed- income developments will be discounted proportionally.
+The City's present density bonus ordinance is being reevaluated to ensure compliance with State requirements.
+The City also created a brochure about the development opportunities available under SB 9, which was made available at the public counter and online and informed developers of the incentives the City offers for developing affordable housing.
+The City was unable to maintain a list of interested developers during the planning period due to staff turnover.
+As of 2023, the City has begun discussing affordable housing opportunities with developers when proposed projects are in the early planning stages.
+Due to staffing limitations, the City has not pursued State, Federal, and other funding opportunities to increase the supply of affordable housing for special needs populations.
 Modify and Continue.
-New Program 8. ers of affordable housing: modification to t standards (e.g. setbacks, lot coverage, height, ited permit processing, and fee waivers- es to cover the cost of processing development building permit fees for the development of deed- busing affordable to extremely low-, very low-, come households; the fees for processing mixed- elopments will be discounted proportionally.
-The nt density bonus ordinance is being reevaluated to pliance with State requirements.
-The City also ochure about the development opportunities and rSB 9, which was made available at the public online and informed developers of the incentives ers for developing affordable housing.
-The City to maintain a list of interested developers during g period due to staff turnover.
-As of 2023, the City liscussing affordable housing opportunities with when proposed projects are in the early planning br ur hd ff le ng d s ff nc af mpliance with State requirements.
-The City also brochure about the development opportunities under SB 9, which was made available at the public ad online and informed developers of the incentives ffers for developing affordable housing.
-The City te to maintain a list of interested developers during ng period due to staff turnover.
-As of 2023, the City discussing affordable housing opportunities with s when proposed projects are in the early planning affing limitations, the City has not pursued State, nd other funding opportunities to increase the affordable housing for special needs populations. ceived: Regional Early Action Planning (REAP) for the for zoning update.
+New Program 8 . affordable housing opportunities.Expand the City's affordable housing inventory by 80 units Grants received: Regional Early Action Planning (REAP) for GIS, SB 2 for zoning update.